 Robert Hughes, from "Goya"- on Napoleon's invasion of Spain

-Two years into our debacle in Iraq it is helpful to turn to art and history for some perspective.
+Three years into our debacle in Iraq it is helpful to turn to art and history for some perspective.
 Napoleon invaded and occupied Spain from 1808 to 1813 prompting Goya's series of etchings, "The Disasters of War", and a related group of drawings .
-Currently on view in the Getty is a small, ink wash drawing from this period depicting a modish, probably anti-monarchist Spaniard (note the outfit- no pretensions to court style).
+In the Getty's permanent collection is a small, ink wash drawing from this period depicting a modish, probably anti-monarchist Spaniard (note the outfit- no pretensions to court style).
 He mockingly doffs his hat to two miniaturized French soldiers while expressing disdain with his right hand in response to the soldier's insults.
 The Getty's notes to the exhibition point out Goya's anti-Napoleonic stance as evidenced in this drawing which illumines Spanish contempt for the Napoleonic forces laying waste to their country.
 The Spanish people resisted the French occupation with guerilla warfare (Robert Hughes points out in his study of Goya that this is the first use of the now familiar term to describe battle by irregular forces) and eventually defeated and expelled the French forces with the help of the English army.

 One of the important points to bear in mind is the initial hope found by the Spanish middle class in the French Revolution and the possibilities inherent in a democratic society based on the Enlightenment with a separation between church and state.
 But Napoleon destroyed this goodwill through his own egoism and brutality.
 Invading someone else's home rarely endears one to the local population.

-While viewing this drawing I thought of our little-Napoleon and his misguided efforts to export democracy by force.
-His words from two years ago still ring hollow:
+While viewing Goya's drawing last year, I thought of our little-Napoleon and his misguided efforts to export democracy by force.
+His words from three years ago still ring hollow:

 "Our nation enters this conflict reluctantly, yet our purpose is sure.
 The people of the United States and our friends and allies will not live at the mercy of an outlaw regime that threatens the peace with weapons of mass murder.